 This work aimed to develop a reproducible, practical, and standardized protocol for measuring fatigue that can be used to benchmark lift- and back-support exoskeleton.
 We propose to quantify the effect of lift-support exoskeletons on back and hip muscle activity amplitude, as well as the rate of muscle fatigue using a loaded static forward leaning task.
-The protocol was inspired by previous work conducted by Lamers and colleagues (Lamers et al. (2020)).
-To make the protocol suitable for all exoskeleton users, we propose adapting the external load to the users body-weight and level of fitness.
-Using this protocol we were able to induce fatigue in the lumbar erector spinae during the control condition in a sample of participants of both genders, with varying body types and range of fitness.
-Furthermore, we observed positive effects of the a back-support exoskeleton, the Auxivo LiftSuit 2.0, on users back and hip muscle load and muscle fatigue.
+The protocol was inspired by previous work conducted by Lamers et al. (2020).
+To make the protocol suitable for all exoskeleton users, we propose adapting the external load to the users' body weight and level of fitness.
+Using this protocol, we were able to induce fatigue in the lumbar erector spinae during the control condition in a sample of participants of both genders, with varying body types and range of fitness.
+Furthermore, we observed positive effects of the back-support exoskeleton, the Auxivo LiftSuit 2.0, on users' back and hip muscle load and muscle fatigue.

-The level of lower back muscle fatigue induced in the control condition (Lumbar erector spinae; Mean: 24.4%, SD: 16.1%) was similar to the fatigue observed by Lamers et al. (2020) in the control conditions (Iliocostalis lumborum; Mean: 28.5%, SD: 15.5%).
-We observed significant reductions in muscle fatigue of the quadratus lumborum and gluteus maximus, and non-statistically significant reductions at the erector spinae at thoracic and lumbar levels.
+The level of lower back muscle fatigue induced in the control condition (Lumbar erector spinae; mean: 24.4%, SD: 16.1%) was similar to the fatigue observed by Lamers et al. (2020) in the control conditions (iliocostalis lumborum; mean: 28.5%, SD: 15.5%).
+We observed significant reductions in muscle fatigue of the quadratus lumborum and gluteus maximus and non-statistically significant reductions at the erector spinae at thoracic and lumbar levels.
 These findings are similar to the findings of Lamers et al. (2020) who report significant reduction in fatigue of the right iliocostalis lumborum (part of the lumbar erector spinae) and the longissimus thoracis (part of the thoracic erector spinae).
-In this study, the external load was body-weight and fitness dependent (Range: 11 to 21 kg), while in the study conducted by Lamers et al. (2020) the external load was fixed at 16 kg.
-As a consequence of the fixed external load, Lamers et al. (2020) only report results of 6 out of 12 participants, those being the particiipants where fatigue was successfully induced.
-Evidently both protocols can be used to induce fatigue and show the effect of lift-support exoskeletons.
-However, we recommend to customize external load to accommodate to the inter-subject variability and to enhance statistical power.
-Our results further indicate that wearing the LiftSuit exoskeleton significantly reduces muscle activity in the back muscles at the level of the thorax.
-These findings are in line with a previous study evaluating the LiftSuit v1.1 (Goršič et al. (2022)), which reports EMG amplitude during a variety of tasks including forward leaning at 30° and 60° .
-However, in this study we also observed a significant reduction in EMG amplitude in the erector spinae at lumbar level, as well as in the gluteus maximus, in contrast to the study by Goršič et al. (2022).
-This might be due to the improvements made in the LiftSuit from v1.1 to v2.0, specifically the introduction of a sizing system to ensure optimal fit and support, and the limitation of the vertical location of the textile springs to prevent incorrect adjustment that can reduce provided support.
+In this study, the external load was body weight and fitness dependent (range: 11-21 kg), while in the study conducted by Lamers et al. (2020) the external load was fixed at 16 kg.
+As a consequence of the fixed external load, Lamers et al. (2020) only report results of 6 out of 12 participants, those being the participants where fatigue was successfully induced.
+Evidently, both protocols can be used to induce fatigue and show the effect of lift-support exoskeletons.
+However, we recommend to customize external load to accommodate the inter-subject